goatshriek/stumpless/doc/dependencies.md

 to generate an RFC-styled document outlining the details.
 In order to generate text, HTML, or other RFC output you will need to use the `xml2rfc` tool,

+## Development
+If you wish to develop within the stumpless project itself, you will need a few additional tools:
+ * `perl` for some of the development scripts

 ## Simplified Wrapper Interface Generator (SWIG)
 The SWIG project is used to expose the functionality of Stumpless to languages beyond normal C. The `swig` executable must be available in order to build any